 Do Pilots Get Cheap Flights?

 Many airlines give their pilots access to unlimited travel on what is called an ‘ID90’ basis.
-This gives the pilot 90% off the ticket price but on a standby basis, i.e. they will only get on the flight if there is a spare seat available – if the flight is full they won’t get on.
+ID90 is where the flight ticket price is discounted by 90% but on a standby basis, i.e. they will only get on the flight if there is a spare seat available – if the flight is full they won’t get on.
 These tickets will see the pilots seated anywhere from First Class to Economy depending on where the spare seats are.

 It can be a very useful perk of the job given that it gives you the opportunity to potentially travel to the other side of the world for a fraction of the usual cost (sometimes just £150/$200), but it can be a bit nerve racking if you really need to get home, the flight is full and you are waiting to see if someone doesn’t turn up so you can have their seat!